learning-zone/javascript-basics/README.md

 <br/>

-## Q. What is event handling in javascript?
+## Q 10.1.
+What is event handling in javascript?

 The change in the state of an object is known as an **Event**.
 In html, there are various events which represents that some activity is performed by the user or by the browser.